ddaypunk06/gatsby-blog/src/posts/2020-12-31-election-anxiety-covid-depression.md

 We knew about COVID while we were there, and boy, we had no idea what we were in for in the weeks following our return.
 I really need to write about my experience though.
 Maybe part of 2021 goal for this blog?

+### The Semi-Postponed Marriage

+The original plan was to have an Indian wedding in October.
+We spent multiple months dreading the decision to postpone it as COVID looked like it wasn't going away.
+Finally in the summer, we decided we had to push it back for the safety of our friends and family.

+Instead, we decided to do a very small, intimate gathering in our parent's backyard and push the big celebration to the following year.
+It was a hard decision, but I personally think it worked out great.
+The weather was amazing in early October and only a few folks, namely grandparents, were unable to attend.

+Only our very immediate family and wedding party were asked to attend.
+One of our closest friends took the time to get ordained, and did us the honor of officiating the event.
+It was odd at first that everyone wore masks, but it was the right thing to do.
+Besides my beautiful bride, I think the cake was my favorite thing.

+Almost three months in, and its going pretty well, albeit not much has changed.
+She is still my best friend, and we are working hard to make it through this pandemic, amongst other things.

 ### At the Old Manor

 The pandemic has definitely changed our dynamic as a family this year.
 We have started to see family less often in person as the year has dragged on.
 My wife and I have been working from home for almost a year now.
 It is really funny to think back about how I considered a position with Mozilla (makers of Firefox) which would have been 100% remote, and now we both get a year long taste of it.
 It has been interesting, but I do believe I have been more productive (at the expense of physical activity mentioned previously)

 The kids are also going on a year of remote learning this upcoming March.
 It is different, but there are still plenty of good things that have come of it.
 More on that later...